Best Practices for Creating Connectors

 Simple Configuration with a Free App Environment

-When using constants in combination with a Free App, you can use the settings profile to allow for different configuration.
+When using constants in combination with a Free App, you can use the settings profile to allow for different configurations.
+Follow these steps to do that:

-6. Change the configuration value of your constant to the value you want to use on your local environment.
+Change the configuration value of your constant to the value you want to use in your local environment.

-7. Save all configuration and publish your application to your free node.
+Save the configuration and publish the application to your free node.
 When you run locally, Studio Pro will now use the Active configuration, while the free cloud node will keep using the value you specified in the App Explorer.

 Complex Configuration